myUsername995/Compass-and-straight-edge-construction-simulator/README.md

 Scroll to zoom in / out
 H to make lines appear more transparent
 K then left click to fill regions with some color
-Change the what color you use by pressing D
+Change the color you use by pressing D

 # Using the compass:
 Click somewhere